tmoens/zfm-documentation/zf-usage-docs/docs/terms-and-conditions/terms-and-conditions.md

 If you provide any information that is untrue, inaccurate, not current, or incomplete, we have the right to suspend or terminate your account and refuse any and all current or future use of the Services (or any portion thereof).

-4. PROHIBITED ACTIVITIES
+4. OK PROHIBITED ACTIVITIES

 You may not access or use the Services for any purpose other than that for which we make the Services available.
-The Services may not be used in connection with any commercial endeavors except those that are specifically endorsed or approved by us.
+The Services may not be used in connection with any commercial endeavors.

 As a user of the Services, you agree not to:
-Systematically retrieve data or other content from the Services to create or compile, directly or indirectly, a collection, compilation, database, or directory without written permission from us.
 Trick, defraud, or mislead us and other users, especially in any attempt to learn sensitive account information such as user passwords.
-Circumvent, disable, or otherwise interfere with security-related features of the Services, including features that prevent or restrict the use or copying of any Content or enforce limitations on the use of the Services and/or the Content contained therein.
+Circumvent, disable, or otherwise interfere with security-related features of the Services, including features that prevent or restrict the use or copying of any System or enforce limitations on the use of the Services and/or the System contained therein.
 Disparage, tarnish, or otherwise harm, in our opinion, us and/or the Services.
 Use any information obtained from the Services in order to harass, abuse, or harm another person.
 Make improper use of our support services or submit false reports of abuse or misconduct.
 Use the Services in a manner inconsistent with any applicable laws or regulations.
 Engage in unauthorized framing of or linking to the Services.
-Upload or transmit (or attempt to upload or to transmit) viruses, Trojan horses, or other material, including excessive use of capital letters and spamming (continuous posting of repetitive text), that interferes with any party’s uninterrupted use and enjoyment of the Services or modifies, impairs, disrupts, alters, or interferes with the use, features, functions, operation, or maintenance of the Services.
+Upload or transmit (or attempt to upload or to transmit) viruses, Trojan horses, or other material, that interferes with any party’s uninterrupted use of the Services or modifies, impairs, disrupts, alters, or interferes with the use, features, functions, operation, or maintenance of the Services.
 Engage in any automated use of the system, such as using scripts to send comments or messages, or using any data mining, robots, or similar data gathering and extraction tools.
-Delete the copyright or other proprietary rights notice from any Content.
+Delete the copyright or other proprietary rights notice from any System.
 Attempt to impersonate another user or person or use the username of another user.
 Upload or transmit (or attempt to upload or to transmit) any material that acts as a passive or active information collection or transmission mechanism, including without limitation, clear graphics interchange formats ("gifs"), 1×1